uriel1998/agaetr/README.md

 ## 7. Feed Preprocessing

-This is being incorporated into the entire flow of the system.
-However, if you're using flatpak, please keep in mind that the binaries called by your "cmd" must be accessible either because they're inside the flatpak or because you've given the flatpak permissions (e.g. through flatseal or the like)

 While RSS is *supposed* to be a standard... it isn't.
 Too often there are unusual or irregular elements in an RSS feed.